deadlyvipers/dojo_rules/introduction.md

 * Hi all, Magik's here!
+My favorite path in Code School is JavaScript!